Table of contents

 2. Product Attributes for Vendors

-Vendors use product attributes to be informed about the growing trends and make informed decisions about their inventory and more easily identify growth opportunities: Which variant is selling faster – the red or black one? the smaller one or the larger one?
+Identify growth opportunities: which variant is selling faster – the red or black one? the smaller one or the larger one?

 Consumer searches and queries have become extremely specific over the years, so your attributes should be designed in a way that caters to those searches.

-Did you know?
+Do you know?
 Data just like Product Attributes can be managed in Bulk through a Product content management solution.

 List of Product Attributes